Lancekc83/Eynzo/README.md

 Please remember to wait for a few more seconds after calibration hit 100% seems the progess bar is kinda off, before starting your observation

+This is performance fork due to high steer ratio, 'holding the wheels" during fast curves as you press the pedal is highly recommended.